frien-star/CISC-179/Python Coding/General Python format.md

-  ### Semicolons
-* Python does not include semicolons at the end of their lines.
 ### Data Memory
 Variables are stored in Nemory addresses.
 Variables with the same value will refer to the original address.
 Variables rewritten with a new value will not overwrite the original address it was stored in- a new address is written instead.
 * Memory addresses are usually outputted as hexadecimal.